Hexensuelze/duke3d_hrp/hrp_readme.txt

 ---------------------
-3.3) Title screen art
+3.4) Title screen art
 ---------------------
 The front screen is a slightly modified and enhanced version of 3DRealms original art work used with permission.

 -----------------
-3.4) EDuke32 port
+3.5) EDuke32 port
 -----------------
 The EDuke32 port is an enhanced version of JonoF's initial JFDuke3D port and features enhanced mod support together with tons of newly-added code.
 It is released and maintained by TerminX.
-For the time being, we recommend using EDuke32 for running HRP because the port gets updated much more often and HRP content has been optimized for it.
+We are using EDuke32 for running HRP now because the port gets updated frequently, it offers advanced features for which HRP contents has been optimized.